scitran/client/Client-utilities.md

 ### stRootPath
 We often store temporary files inside the scitranClient local directory.
 Or sometimes we read data files from within that directory.
 This utility returns the root of the scitran client on your system, so that

-    fullfile(stRootPath,'local')
+    thisDir = fullfile(stRootPath,'local')

-works on your system.
+returns the correct directory path on your system.

 ### workDirectory
-Change into a working directory, and if it does not exist create it and then change into it.
+For various purposes, we define working directories (e.g., temporary downloads).
+This utility changes into a working directory, or if it does not exist creates it and then changes into it.

 ### stPrint
-The structs returned by search are hard to dig into.
-This helps us print out critical fields.
-For example, this is how we print out the label of all the projects returned by a search
+The structs returned by search are complex.  **stPrint** simplifies listing critical fields.
+For example, we can print out the label of all the projects returned by a search

     projects = st.search('project');
     stPrint(projects,'project','label');

-Or
+Or we can print out the label of the projects in the wandell group

 ```
 projects = st.list('project','wandell');
 stPrint(projects,'label','')